-The Alabama Department of Corrections (ADOC) systemically put the health and lives of prisoners at risk by ignoring their medical and mental health needs and discriminating against prisoners with disabilities – violations of federal law by a prison system that has one of the highest mortality rates in the country.
-The SPLC and the Alabama Disabilities Advocacy Program filed suit to end the deplorable conditions in Alabama prisons.
+The Alabama Department of Corrections (ADOC) systemically puts the health and lives of prisoners at risk by ignoring their medical and mental health needs and discriminating against prisoners with disabilities – violations of federal law by a prison system that has one of the highest mortality rates in the country.
+The SPLC and the Alabama Disabilities Advocacy Program (ADAP) filed suit to end the deplorable conditions in Alabama prisons.

 The lawsuit, filed in the U.S. District Court for the Middle District of Alabama, describes how prisoners, including those with disabilities and serious physical and mental illnesses, were confined to prisons where discrimination and dangerous – sometimes life-threatening – conditions were the norm.
 Strokes, amputations and prisoner deaths that may have been prevented with proper care are detailed in the lawsuit.

+The lawsuit also describes how ADOC leaves prisoners with disabilities isolated and deprived of the care and accommodations they need.
+Several prisoners reported incidents in which they were verbally or physically mistreated due to their disabilities, including guards taunting blind or wheelchair-bound prisoners about their disabilities.
 An agreement was reached with the Alabama Department of Corrections in March 2016 to ensure that prisoners with disabilities receive treatment and services required under the Americans with Disabilities Act.

 Federal judge declares mental health system in Alabama to be "horrendously inadequate"

-Within his 302-page ruling, Thompson identified multiple areas where the ADOC has failed to maintain a constitutionally adequate mental health care system – ranging from a failure to identify prisoners with serious mental health needs to inadequate treatment for suicidal prisoners.
+Within his 302-page ruling, Thompson identified multiple areas where ADOC has failed to maintain a constitutionally adequate mental health care system – ranging from a failure to identify prisoners with serious mental health needs to inadequate treatment for suicidal prisoners.

 “[T]he evidence from both sides … materially supported the plaintiffs’ claim,” Thompson wrote.
 He later added: “Simply put, ADOC’s mental-health care is horrendously inadequate.”

 Thompson highlighted a key issue facing the system: “persistent and severe shortages of mental-health staff and correctional staff, combined with chronic and significant overcrowding.”
 The judge noted that during the trial, Corrections Commissioner Jeff Dunn “described the prison system as wrestling with a ‘two-headed monster’: overcrowding and understaffing.”
+Notably, he held that “ADOC’s low correctional-staffing level, in the context of its severely overcrowded prisons, creates a substantial risk of serious harm to mentally ill prisoners, including continued pain and suffering, decompensation, self-injury, and suicide.”

 State contracts with Corizon Inc., despite the company failing every major health care audit

-The ADOC renewed its contract with Corizon in 2012, even though Corizon (the company providing health care in Alabama prisons since 2007) failed every major audit of its health care operations in Alabama prisons under its first contract with the state.
+ADOC renewed its contract with Corizon in 2012, even though Corizon (the company providing health care in Alabama prisons since 2007) failed every major audit of its health care operations in Alabama prisons under its first contract with the state.